★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 - Some customers prefer native hyperscaler services over OCI interconnect approaches

-Enterprise software licenses for databases, middleware, and applications (on-premise and hybrid/cloud)
+Enterprise software licenses and support for databases, middleware, and applications (on-premise and hybrid/cloud)

 Switching Costs General